MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Track usage of a segment

-If you export segments to apps that are based on the same Microsoft Dataverse organization that is connected with Customer Insights, you can track the usage of a segment.
+If you use segments in apps, which are based on the same Microsoft Dataverse organization that is connected with Customer Insights, you can track the usage of a segment.
 For [Customer Insights segments used in customer journeys of Dynamics 365 Marketing](/dynamics365/marketing/real-time-marketing-ci-profile), the system informs you about the usage of that segment.

 When editing a segment that is being used within the Customer Insights environment, or in a customer journey in Marketing, a banner in the [segment builder](segment-builder.md) informs you about the dependencies.
 You can inspect the dependency details directly from the banner or by selecting **Usage** in the segment builder.

-The **Segment usage** pane shows the details about the usage of this segment within your Customer Insights environment and in Dataverse-based apps.
+The **Segment usage** pane shows the details about the usage of this segment in Dataverse-based apps.
 For segments used in customer journeys, you’ll find a link to inspect the journey in Marketing where this segment is used.
 If you have permissions to access the Marketing app, you can access more details there.

 :::image type="content" source="media/segment-usage-pane.png" alt-text="Side pane with details of the segment usage in the segment builder.":::

-## Delete segments

-Generally, if a segment is [exported to other services](export-destinations.md), Customer Insights updates the segment according to the refresh schedule.
-Until you delete a segment or stop the export, the most recent segment members are exported regularly.
-Deleting a segment will stop the export of that segment and usually, the last refreshed version of the segment remains in the export destination service.

-If you export segments to apps that are based on the Microsoft Dataverse organization that is connected with Customer Insights, it's possible to track the usage of a segment.
-For our prime example, [Customer Insights segments used in customer journeys of Dynamics 365 Marketing](/dynamics365/marketing/real-time-marketing-ci-profile), the system informs you about the usage of a segment when you try to delete it.
+The system informs you about the usage of a tracked segment when you try to delete it.
 If the segment you're about to delete is used in a customer journey in Marketing, that journey will stop for all users in the segment.
 If the journey is part of a marketing campaign, the deletion will affect that campaign itself.
 However, you can still delete the segment despite the warnings.

 :::image type="content" source="media/segment-usage-delete.png" alt-text="Dialog box to confirm segment deletion when a segment is used in a Dataverse application.":::